jamesmlee14/Embedded-Systems-Project/README.txt

 Playing the game:

-     -  Hold or Set the two boards down approximately 2-4cm away from one another, with the IR Reciever (Labelled U1) of each board aligned with the opposing board's IR Transmitter (Labelled IR1)
+     -  Hold or set the two boards down approximately 5cm away from one another, with the IR Reciever (Labelled U1) of each board aligned with the opposing board's IR Transmitter (Labelled IR1)

      -  The match starts when one of the players presses the button next to the LED matrix display, indicated by the large arrow.